Lawrence Schulman: Career

-Scientific activities

-The foray into topology led to topological views of other phenomena in physics, for example an alternative phrasing of the Aharonov-Bohm effect.

-Together with Phil Seiden (of IBM) he began the first studies of randomized cellular automata, an area that morphed into a theory of star formation in galaxies, once they were joined by Humberto Gerola (an astrophysicist at IBM) who realized that star formation regions - as well as epidemic models- could be viewed as random cellular automata.
+Together with Phil Seiden of IBM, he began the first studies of randomized cellular automata, an area that morphed into a theory of star formation in galaxies, once they were joined by Humberto Gerola (an astrophysicist at IBM) who realized that star formation regions - as well as epidemic models- could be viewed as random cellular automata.
 Besides providing an explanation for spiral arms, this work ultimately solved the mystery of why dwarf galaxies can vary in their luminosity by large factors.

-In 1981 Schulman published Techniques and Applications of Path Integration, from which many physicists learned about Feynman's path integral and its many applications.
+In 1981, Schulman published Techniques and Applications of Path Integration, from which many physicists learned about Feynman's path integral and its many applications.
 The book went on to become a Wiley classic and in 2005 came out in a Dover edition (with a supplement).

-Once Schulman proved that (contrary to published work) there was no infinite cluster for long-range percolation in one dimension for sufficiently small but non-zero connection probability, it became of interest whether for sufficiently large connection probability there was an infinite cluster.
-Together with Charles Newman (then of Univ.
-Arizona) they used rigorous real-space renormalization methods to prove that indeed there was.
+Once Schulman proved that there was no infinite cluster for long-range percolation in one dimension for sufficiently small but non-zero connection probability, it became of interest whether for sufficiently large connection probability there was an infinite cluster.
+Together with Charles Newman, then of the University of Arizona.
+They used real-space renormalization methods to prove that there was.

-About this time, Schulman lowered his Erdös number to two by collaborating with Marc Kac (and others) on Feynman's checkerboard path integral, realizing that a particle only acquires mass by scattering, reversing its speed-of-light propagation.
+Schulman lowered his Erdös number to two by collaborating with Mark Kac and others on Feynman's checkerboard path integral, realizing that a particle only acquires mass by scattering, reversing its speed-of-light propagation.
 Later the path to Erdös was reinforced by another collaboration, with his son Leonard, whose Erdös number is also one.

 Quantum measurement had always seemed an oxymoron and in the 1980s Schulman conceived of a way to retain unitary time evolution while at the same time having a single "world" (in the sense of the many worlds interpretation).
 So measurements in quantum mechanics could yield definite results.
 The mechanism for achieving definite outcomes was the use of "special states" in which pure unitary evolution led to only a single outcome, when in the absence of special initial conditions many outcomes were conceivable.
 The need for those states at all times led to an examination of the arrow of time and of determinism (achieved here, but in a way that might have surprised Einstein, at least according to his collaborator - and Schulman's Technion colleague - Nathan Rosen).

 These ideas have not been accepted in the mainstream of physics and Schulman himself has expressed doubts about them - his claim though is that other ideas on the quantum measurement process are even less believable.
 As of 1997, the work was summarized in a book, Time's arrows and quantum measurement.
 Despite the apparent finality of book publication, more than a decade later practical experimental tests of these ideas were conceived and published.